Lise Khokhlakov: Relationship with Alyosha

 Lise has known Alyosha since early childhood.
 According to literary critic Akim Volynsky, Dostoevsky intended to portray Lise's relationship with Alyosha as oscillating between friendship and love, while hinting at only a friendly perspective from the heroine's side.
 In the monastery, Alyosha seems comical to her in his cassock and simultaneously elevated, which hinders love.
 Yet, in her interactions with Alyosha, her spiritual side is revealed for the first time.
 In her letter during their first meeting at the monastery, she writes: "Dear Alyosha, I love you, I've loved you since childhood, from Moscow, when you were completely different from now, and I love you for my whole life.
 I've chosen you with my heart to unite with you, and in old age to end our lives together".
 Lise's letter inspires Alyosha, sparking fantasies in his mind about a future marriage, and he believes she would make a worthy wife.
 However, dreams of possible happiness prove unattainable, and unfulfilled hopes lead to disappointment.
 In their subsequent conversation, the friendly nature of their relationship is definitively established.

 But Lise cannot imagine him as a husband.
 In response to Alyosha's serious intention to marry her in the future, the girl only laughs.
 Turning to the landowner Khokhlakov, she calls him a little boy, doubting that Alyosha should marry just because he imagines it's necessary.
 At the same time, Lise increasingly respects Alyosha for his seriousness, which also hinders the development of love.
 In their final meeting, the girl directly tells Alyosha that, due to his character, he is entirely unsuitable as a husband: "You're not fit to be a husband; I'd marry you, and suddenly I'd give you a note to deliver to the one I love after you.
 You'd take it and certainly deliver it, and even bring back a reply.
 And when you're forty, you'll still be carrying my notes like that".
 In this scene, the heroine's emotional turmoil is also evident, as she simultaneously pursues the practical goal of passing a letter to Ivan Karamazov.

 In her relationship with Alyosha, Lise's desire to cause suffering to those around her also manifests.
 Her tormenting relationships with everyone, evident even in moments like beating a maid, are particularly pronounced with Alyosha, in her repulsive self-exposures and hints at her relationship with Ivan.
 However, after Alyosha's departure, her inner sadism turns against herself, resulting in Lise pinching her own finger.
 Critics have noted that Dostoevsky used this to emphasize that Lise is now entirely captive to an unclean force, as a person who has sentenced herself without the possibility of reprieve: "Because I don't love anyone.
 Do you hear, no one!"
-According to Elder Zosima, such people, incapable of love, are doomed to hellish torments.
+According to Father Zosima, such people, incapable of love, are doomed to hellish torments.